A refined Frauchiger--Renner paradox based on strong contextuality: Two GHZ--FR no-go theorems

 We begin by presenting a list of assumptions that capture how we usually think about outcomes of performed measurements in experiments, namely the conjunction of {\possBorn}, {\AOEfull}, and {\BornCAOE}.
-Once we have established this common ground, we add the assumption that superobservers exist and that they can be described within quantum theory -- in the way we have done in \Cref{sec:Wignerfriend}, \cref{eq:unitary_friend} --, formalised as the assumption of {\universality}.
+Once we have established this common ground, we add the assumption that superobservers exist and that they can be described as in \Cref{sec:Wignerfriend}, \cref{eq:unitary_friend} --, formalised as the assumption of {\universality}.

 In quantum theory, the Born rule is used to obtain probability distributions for measurement outcomes.
 In situations that involve multiple observers and superobservers, one may expect the Born rule not to be applicable to all combinations of (actually performed) measurements.
 For example, it would be too much to expect it to apply to the measurements of Wigner and his friend, as Wigner may even undo the friend's measurement.
 In the present context however, only a minimal use of the Born rule is needed.
 We only require the Born rule to hold in situations in which agents believe they could still test their predictions.
 For example, in the GHZ--FR protocol Ursula makes predictions for Bob and Charlie, believing that she could check their outcomes, \ie that she could still bring all relevant outcomes together.
-Indeed, for all she knows, Valentina and Wigner might not have performed their measurements yet; in fact, Ursula need not know even about their existence.
-By contrast, one \textit{cannot} apply the Born rule to the joint outcomes of measurements performed by a superobserver-observer pair, for example to Valentina's and Bob's measurements, in a single use of the rule; see also \Cref{fig:example_restricted_Born rule}.
+Indeed, for all she knows, Valentina and Wigner might not have performed their measurements yet; in fact, Ursula need not know even about their existence and thinks she can still obtain the outcomes of Bob and Charlie, making it natural for her to formulate a prediction about $b,c$.
+By contrast, one \textit{cannot} apply the Born rule to the joint outcomes of measurements performed by a superobserver-observer pair, for example to Valentina's and Bob's measurements, in a single use of the rule as nobody could ever reasonably believe to obtain such outcomes jointly; see also \Cref{fig:example_restricted_Born rule}.
 The Born rule may be valid more broadly, but we only require it be applicable in these instances.

-Moreover, we use the Born rule only to distinguish between \emph{impossible} and \emph{possible} events, \ie events whose probability is zero or nonzero.
-We refer to this as a \emph{possibilistic} use of the Born rule.
+Moreover, we only need \emph{possibilistic} use of the Born rule.